 Only recently did I discover a complete film exists of the Sound + Vision Sunday night show, which was also broadcast live on BBC Radio 1 following the Top 40 rundown.
 You’d never get that now, would you?

 After 1990, Bowie actually held the record for the act who played the most nights at the Bowl… until Robbie Williams went one better in 2006.
 How Rudebox.
 And considering we lived so close to the open air amphitheatre, in retrospect I’m slightly embarrassed that the only other gig I paid to see there was the last night on British soil of Michael Jackson’s Bad tour a couple of years before this Sound + Vision spectacular.

 Sister Stella and several friends of mine partied to Erasure the month after Bowie but I considered it far too much of a camp cliche to be seen supporting that rubber leotarded queen and a drum machine.
 Though me being me, I sat in my bedroom and listened to the whole thing on Radio 1 anyway and then spent forever regretting I didn’t go.

 I met Dean Balaam, who ran a Bowie fanzine entitled Zi Duang Provence, for the first time the night before the first S+V show, a fruitful meeting that led to my first published music journalism, no less.
 Without Dean it’s possible you might not be even reading this.

-Fact fans may already know that S+V is Bowie’s only world tour that hasn’t been released officially in some form.
-Could that change?
-The MK show could be the way to go.
+Finally, fact fans may already know that S+V is Bowie’s only world tour that hasn’t been released officially in some form.
+With Parlophone’s cynical flooding of every market from Bombay to Bangalore, could that change?
+Perhaps the MK show could be the way to go.